-Spike is an Assistant Professor of Marketing and Psychology (Cross-Appointed) at the University of Toronto.
+Spike is an Associate Professor of Marketing and Psychology (Cross-Appointed) at the University of Toronto.

 He is interested in how higher-order mental processes are grounded in sensorimotor experiences with the physical world, often leading to quirky effects (e.g., physical cleansing helps people move on by "wiping the slate clean"; when people "smell something fishy," they become suspicious and invest less money in a trust-dependent economic game).
 In terms of theoretical goals, he explores how the mind interacts with the body in multiple ways; why mind-body relations are often predicted by the metaphors we use; when and how metaphors influence affect, motivation, judgment, and behavior; what cognitive principles govern these effects; and how they vary by experimental, social, and cultural contexts.

 He received the 2017 Early Researcher Award from the Ontario Ministry of Research, Innovation and Science, the 2016 Rising Star designation by the Association for Psychological Science, and the 2010 Early Graduate Student Researcher Award from the American Psychological Association.

 For the most up-to-date information, please go to my lab website: http://mindandbodylab.wixsite.com/mindandbodylab